anandskartha/ES6_Babel_Webpack_Starter/README.md

-# Javascript Test Bed Application to Try out Things
+# Javascript Test Bed Application to try out things
-I try out things here.
+Latest Javascript built and bundled using Webpack and Babel to serve as a testing environment

 --------------------------------------------
 Steps to reproduce